50 ways food has changed in the last 50 years

 The milkman disappears

-In the early part of the 20th century, a lack of in-home refrigeration forced most of America to rely on daily or near-daily milk deliveries, often accompanied by deliveries of ice.
+In the early part of the 20th century, a lack of in-home refrigeration forced most of America to rely on daily or near-daily milk deliveries, often accompanied by ice deliveries.
 Even in the 1960s, about 30% of America's milk was delivered by a character from America's past that is now all but extinct: the milkman.

 Soon after, the rise of the supermarket, improvements in packaging, the mainstreaming of in-home refrigeration, and the corporatization of dairy farms led to the virtual extinction of the milkman who now exists almost exclusively as a nostalgic symbol of simpler times for people of a certain age.